iron-io/enterprise/mq_v3_api.md

 Request:

 - per_page - number of elements in response, default is 30.
 - previous - this is the last queue on the previous page, it will start from the next one.
+If queue with specified name doesn’t exist result will contain first `per_page` queues that lexicographically greater than `previous`

 Response: 200 or 404